Carl Icahn invests $100 million in ride-sharing service Lyft

 Lyft, known for cars displaying a pink moustache logo, uses a smartphone app to match riders with paid drivers who use their own cars rather than livery vehicles, a service similar to one offered by Uber Technologies Inc.

-But Uber, with a global presence, more diverse services including limousine-like rides, and aspirations of expanding into logistics, is a much bigger company.
+But Uber, with a global presence, more diverse services including limousine-like rides, a global presence, and aspirations of expanding into logistics, is a much bigger company.
 It carries a $40 billion valuation compared to Lyft's $2.5 billion.

 Lyft backers question whether Uber's broader mandate amounts to a valuation that is effectively 16 times greater than Uber.
 In many of its international markets, including China, Uber is facing tough competition from entrenched local players, while in others, such as Korea, it faces legal hurdles.